MillerLabFTW/LaserCutter-Microwell-Ablation/README.md

 # Laser Cutter Setup for Ablation of Microwells in PDMS

+See accompanying journal article for more information:
+DOI: 10.1039/C5RA26022A

 ##### A modified laser cutter platform for ablating microwells into PDMS
 ##### Miller Lab: Physiological Systems Engineering and Advanced Materials
 ##### [millerlab.rice.edu] (http://millerlab.rice.edu)